-- A public cloud means that the service provider opens the cloud infrastructure for open use.
-The infrastructure will be present in the premises of the service provider but will still be operated by the client or whoever is making use of it.
+- A public cloud means that the cloud service provider opens the cloud infrastructure for open use.
+The infrastructure will be present in the premises owned by the service provider but will still be operated by the client.

 - Reasonably secure, quick to use/implement, cost-effective

 - A private cloud means that it is solely owned by a company or organization.
 A private cloud may be hosted internally or externally and offer better data security.